 Observer ID and Warning Order

 The first transmission lets the firing unit's FDC know who is requesting fire (callsign) and what the type of mission (warning order) it will be.
 As common in radio procedure, the transmission beings with a "You, this is Me" statement.
 The observer will follow up with type of mission (Adjust, Fire for Effect, Immediate Suppression, Immediate Smoke, Illumination, etc.) finally they will indicate the method of target location being used.
 They will end the transmission with "Over".
 The FDC will then repeat exactly what they heard, followed by "Out." before the FO continues on to the second transmission to ensure all data was heard and recorded correctly.
 Note: for a Shift mission, the name of the known point is included in the warning order.

 - Used when the FO is not certain the target location is extremely accurate (within 50 meters) The firing unit will fire one round (typically an HE round with Impact fuze) for each adjustment made until on target and fire-for-effect is requested.

 - Used when the FO is absolutely certain of the target's location, and wishes for the entire firing unit to engage without adjusting rounds first.

 - Used for when an FO needs immediate fires, usually for troops in contact.or a target of opportunity Standardized by the firing unit (typically 2 Rounds HE), the FDC can expedite the mission as soon as target location is received.

-- Similar to immediate suppression but used for screening rather than suppressing the enemy.
+- Similar to immediate suppression but uses smoke or white phosphorus for screening rather than suppressing the enemy.

 - Typically for inactive target, designed to fire rounds at intervals in order to suppress a target for a period of time, not necessarily to destroy or neutralize them.
 Duration and interval can be specified by the FO in the target description.